nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### Clearing all applicant entries: `clear`

 After typing `clear`, system asks the user to confirm clearing.
-If user types `yes` and clicks enter, all the current data stored in the system is the cleared.
+If user types `yes` and clicks enter, all the current data stored in the system is then cleared.
 Else, typing in anything else then pressing enter will cancel the clear process.

 Format: `clear`